Labour leader started campaign written off by experts

 Like the president, the Labour leader is anti-establishment, unconventional and populist.
 The difference is Corbyn is on the left-wing of the Labour party – far to the left of its former leader and Prime Minister Tony Blair.
 It remains unlikely that Corbyn will be Prime Minister, but he has scored a moral victory over his critics in parliament, his own party and the press.

 At the start of the campaign in April, the Prime Minister set down a narrative that the June 8 election was a choice between her “strong and stable” leadership that would deliver a successful Brexit, and Corbyn’s far-left brand of Labour.
+It is still highly likely that May will win next Thursday.
+But as the campaign enters the final stages, it is remarkable how Corbyn has managed to change the narrative and turn the election into a competitive fight.

 But as the votes are counted, it is remarkable how Corbyn has managed to change the narrative and turn the election into a competitive fight.